 Please look at the list of Issues marked ‘Help Wanted’, these are all of the issues (and proposed changes to content) where we feel we need help.

-If you respond to an issue you’ll get notified by email of any new responses, you can reply to that email to reply in th thread.
-If you are interested in a certain discussion but not want to post, use the ‘Subscribe’ button.
+If you respond to an issue you will get notified by email of any new responses, you can reply to that email to reply in the thread.
+If you are interested in a certain discussion but do not want to post, use the ‘Subscribe’ button.

-All of the issues that we’re working on and prioritising are on the Kanban Board for this project.
+All of the issues that we are working on and that we prioritize are on the Kanban Board for this project.

 Identify issues we need to solve